cyliustack/sofa/README.md

 ### Usage2: Performance statistics and visualized analysis
 `sofa record ping google.com.tw -c 3`
 `sofa report`
-### Usage3: After preprocessing traces, frequently apply different analyses on traces.
+### Usage3: Once finishing preprocessing traces, frequently apply different analyses on traces.
-`sofa analyze`
+`sofa preprocess [Do it once.]`
+`sofa analyze    [Do it as many times as you would like to.]`